INDIGENOUS PEOPLES ADVOCACY PROGRAM

 Building Strategic Partnerships: Networking is crucial to our success.
 We build vital connections with a wide range of stakeholders, including Indigenous Peoples and traditional authorities from all seven socio-economic regions, other non-governmental organizations that share our commitment, experts from the Office of the High Commissioner for Human Rights (OHCHR), and when necessary, government officials.
 These collaborations are essential for ensuring that the rights of Indigenous Peoples are upheld in accordance with international standards.

-Our advocacy is firmly rooted in key international instruments, such as the United Nations Declaration on the Rights of Indigenous Peoples (2007), which provides a universal framework for the survival, dignity, and well-being of Indigenous Peoples, including the fundamental right to Free, Prior and Informed Consent (FPIC), and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) General Recommendation No. 39 (2022), which specifically addresses the rights of Indigenous women and girls to promote equality and their right to enjoy their human rights.
+Our advocacy is firmly rooted in key international instruments, such as the United Nations Declaration on the Rights of Indigenous Peoples (2007), which outlines the rights of Indigenous Peoples, including their right to self-determination, land and territories, cultural and traditional practices, and participation in decision-making processes.
+It also provides a universal framework for the survival, dignity, and well-being of Indigenous Peoples, including the fundamental right to Free, Prior and Informed Consent (FPIC); and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) General Recommendation No. 39 (2022), which specifically addresses the rights of Indigenous women and girls to promote equality and their right to enjoy their human rights.

-OUR INTERVENTIONS AT THE EXPERT MECHANISM ON THE RIGHTS OF INDIGENOUS PEOPLES (EMRIP) — UN GENEVA, SWITZERLAND
+EXPERT MECHANISM ON THE RIGHTS OF INDIGENOUS PEOPLES (EMRIP) UNITED NATIONS β GENEVA, SWITZERLAND

 18th Session Expert Mechanism on the Rights of Indigenous Peoples (EMRIP).
 Item 3: Study and advice on the rights of Indigenous Peoples to data, including data collection and disaggregation.
 July 14, 2025.
 Palais des Nations, GENEVA, Switzerland.